hdShang/arxiv-daily/docs/cs-CL/2025-09-27/papers/250923055v1-peacemaker-or-troublemaker-how-sycophancy-shapes-multi-agent-debate.md

 ---
 layout: default
-title: Peacemaker or Troublemaker: How Sycophancy Shapes Multi-Agent Debate
+title: "Peacemaker or Troublemaker: How Sycophancy Shapes Multi-Agent Debate"
 ---

 # Peacemaker or Troublemaker: How Sycophancy Shapes Multi-Agent Debate